jessepav/lacygoill-wiki-backup/vim/array.md

 `Increment()`  received a  reference  of `list`  in the  first  snippet, and  of `counts` in the second one.

-The number has not been altered because Vim passes scalars by value.
+In the third snippet, the number has not been altered because Vim passes scalars by value.

 It  seems  that  Vim behaves  like  awk:  scalars  are  passed by  value,  while non-scalar values are passed by reference.